AbdoulMa/ggtricks/README.md

 As we use `coord_equal()`, you won’t be able to set `scales` parameter, what I strongly suspect you to try to do.
 So for the moment, I don’t recommend you to do so.
-Although, I give some tips to go through those restrictions on package website
+Although, I will give some tips to go through those restrictions on package website
 <https://www.abdoulma.github.io/ggtricks>

 ## Roadmap

+In the following weeks, additional features will be added to current `geoms`:

-Detach spotlighted category Variate radius for categories representation Label displaying in mapping (choose category we want to display) Special key draw for pie and slices and another one for donut and donut_slice
+- Detach spotlighted category
+- Variate radius for categories representation
+- Label displaying in mapping (choose categories we want to display)
+- Special key draw for pie and slice and another one for `donut` and `donut_slice`.

+As announced at start, I don’t limit the package to sector charts, so additional `geom` styles will be added, and if you have suppositions, fee free to open an issue, I am open to all contributions.